IntensiveLearning94/learning-journal/css.md

     width:500px;}

 The above is a very basic way to get your feet in the water in terms of adding color to your site.

+Anything with /* symbol*/  will not be interpreted in the browser.

+    a{color:rgb(1,2,3);
+    opacity: 0.5;}

+    It's a declaritive syntax for defining rules of our web presentation